yjh0410/YOWOF/README.md

 # YOWOF
-You Only Watch One-level Feature for Spatio-Temporal Action Detection
+You Only Watch One Frame (YOWOF) for Spatio-Temporal Action Detection

 # Requirements
 - We recommend you to use Anaconda to create a conda environment: